V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – muyimbidi / nyimbidi : singer, chorister

-– muyinini : heaps of feces, pile of excrement
+– muyinini : pile of excrement, heap of feces

 – muyombe : Mukongo of the Mayombe in the Centre-West of the Kongo space